-Here it is: our own practical guide on how to get started on a collaboration with a software development company – and make the most of it!
+Here it is: our own practical guide on how to start a collaboration with a software development company and make the most of it!

-If you’re well versed in such collaborations all this may come as no surprise.
-Rather, it would serve as a good checklist of meetings for you to compare with your own experiences.
-However, if you’re starting such an endeavour anew, you might find it to your purposeful liking.
+If you already have some experience in such collaborations, all this may come as no surprise.
+Rather, it could use it as a good checklist of meetings for you to compare with your previous experiences.
+However, if it is the first time you are working with a software development company, you might find this article quite useful.

 When dealing with the progress of client company-software vendor relationship, two scenarios unfold.
-You, the client, according to your previous experiences, might find you’re in the position of either: A) a brand new client to a software vendor of choice, or B) an existing client of a software vendor, contemplating the possibility of a new project.
+According to your previous experiences, you, as a client, might find yourself in the one of the following positions: A) a brand new client to a software vendor, or B) an existing client of a software vendor, contemplating the possibility of a new project.

-Regardless of where exactly you’re standing, one thing is certain: you got to the point of seeking out a software company because you’ve outlined a set of needs which will be expressed as business requirements.
-So yes, you’ve guessed it: every endeavour must start with you, the client, who needs to have an internal assessment of the opportunity of such a project.
+Regardless of where exactly you’re standing, one thing is certain: you got to the point of seeking out a software company because you’ve noticed a set of needs which will be expressed as business requirements.
+So yes, it is actually true: every effort must start with you, the client, who needs to have an internal assessment of the opportunity of such a project.

-Let’s take scenario A: new client company.
-Chances are you have already come into contact with a software provider at one point in your company’s history and so you know the course of action for the start of a collaboration.
+Let’s take the first scenario: new client company.
+Chances are you have already come into contact with a software provider at one point in your company’s history, so you know the course of action for the start of a collaboration.
 Just as well, you may have never worked with software providers before, so you’re about to find out what this course of action involves.
-No matter your degree of knowledge in this particular sense, you’re practically organising a selection process in which multiple companies engage contending for the role of your software product or services provider.
+No matter your degree of knowledge in this particular sense, you’re practically organising a selection process in which multiple companies engage and you need to choose your software product or services provider.

 Now let’s assume you have a spot in scenario B: existing client company.
-Given that you’ve been working with a software company for some time now, your status spells familiarity with the course of action and your aim is to renew your existing partnership with a fresh project.
+Given that you’ve been working with a software company for some time now, your are probably familiar with the course of action and your aim is to renew your existing partnership with a fresh project.